-You’ll be able to hang out with elephants on safari of course, but at this wildlife conservation centre, you can help baby elephant Edward or little Charles with breakfast.
+While you're in Uganda you’ll be able to hang out with elephants on a safari of course, but at this wildlife conservation centre in Entebbe, you can help baby elephant Edward or little Charles with breakfast.

 There are about a dozen of other adventures you’re excited to experience in Uganda, but here’s the breakdown of what a visit to this Conservation Centre is all about:

 - Hang Out With Elephants, Giraffes, Cheetahs and More

 In a country once ravaged by poachers and dictators, an orphanage was initially built for injured animals in need of help, which was later turned into a zoo: The Entebbe Zoo (named after the city it's located in).
 However, with so much political instability, many of the animals were neglected and unfortunately died.
 Later though, once the country got back on its feet, the government stepped in.